-The Active Groundwater Remediation - Pump and Treat Alternative would target removing and treating impacted groundwater with elevated 2,6-DNT concentrations and include the following components:
+The Active Groundwater Remediation - Pump and Treat Alternative would target removing and treating impacted groundwater with elevated 2,6-DNT concentrations and include the below listed components.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).